ssbelle/code-challenge/README.md

 1. It displays a list of products on the home page by fetching the data from the api using a helper fetch function found at 'src/services/api/fetchProducts'.
 It then uses a series to vue components built with atomic structure in mind to render te products to the homepage as per designs and with all the product data properties displayed.

-2. It implements an initial search functionality allowing users to search for products by name.
+2. It implements an initial search functionality allowing users to search for products by name and other data.
+It will return the total number of results that match your query, it will also return a message to the user is zero results were found.
+Some very initial error handling is in place for the search query as well.

 3. It shows a product details page when a product is clicked from the products results list.